 A senior research analyst in the Office of Accountability for the Charlotte–Mecklenburg School (CMS) district,

 A telephone interviewer at Stetson’s Institute for Social Research (SISR).

-As a research associate at Research for Action, Dr. Piccinino worked on a national, multi-site examination of the implementation and effectiveness of teacher-developed formative assessment tools focusing on teachers’ perspectives and responses to using the tools for the Bill and Melinda Gates Foundation.
+As a research associate at Research for Action (RFA), Dr. Piccinino worked on a national, multi-site examination of the implementation and effectiveness of teacher-developed formative assessment tools for the Bill and Melinda Gates Foundation.
+She also co-lead the 5-year mixed-methods evaluation of Project LIFT, a $55 million investment to drive a multifaceted reform effort in CMS’ lowest performing schools.
+While at CMS, Dr. Piccinino processed data requests coming from researchers outside the district, led the administration of the district-wide family survey (8000 plus families) and supported the outcomes analysis for two large mixed-methods evaluations examining the CMS’ Teach for America program and the Small Schools Initiative through district, principal, teacher and parent-level interviews.
 In addition to these positions, she gained valuable interviewing experience while at Westat, where she partnered with a variety of education and public health organizations, including the Centers for Disease Control and Prevention (CDC), the Environmental Protection Agency (EPA), the U.S. Department of Education, the Centers for Medicare and Medicaid Services, the U.S. Department of the Treasury, the U.S. Public Health Service, and the National Cancer Institute.